 Changes in summer rainfall and implications for agriculture

-By conducting a thorough review of relevant literature and analysing historical rainfall data, we are investigating whether there has been a specific shift in summer rainfall in northern New South Wales, southern Queensland and at similar latitudes in Western Australia.
+By conducting a thorough review of relevant literature and analysing past and current rainfall data for selected locations and larger production areas, we investigate whether there has been a specific shift in summer rainfall in northern New South Wales, southern Queensland and at similar latitudes in Western Australia.

 By analysing future projections and changes in the main climate processes, we examine how the historic trends might continue and how this may impact on agriculture in the region.
 The characteristics of the climate in the study area in Queensland and New South Wales are distinct as the regions are situated between the tropical and the temperate climate zone with associated complexities in the climate system.

 We find that there are robust trends in summer rainfall for two out of the fourteen stations studied and for the Western Australia wheat belt overall.
 Although some locations in Eastern Australia experienced below average rainfall in seven consecutive summers in the recent decade, this does not constitute part of a long-term trend and our current results suggest that they are part of natural variability in seasonal rainfall.
 The Western Australia wheat belt is the only region with significant and long-term changes in summer and winter rainfall.
 Seasonal rainfall has increased by 0.18-0.21 mm per year in summer and has decreased by 0.42-0.43 mm per year in winter.

 Among the large-scale climate influences on seasonal rainfall, the El Nino-Southern Oscillation, the Southern Annual Mode and atmospheric blocking are the main influences on warm season rainfall the Western Australia wheat belt.
 The decline in winter rainfall is expected to continue as there is high agreement in climate models for further declines in winter rainfall, while changes in rainfall in Eastern Australia are less certain.